Funding the Future

-The AISC Education Foundation is very proud of the work we do to provide scholarships and fellowships to help the next generation of industry leaders reach toward their dreams.
+The AISC Education Foundation is very proud of the work we do to provide scholarships and fellowships to help the next generation of industry leaders reach their dreams.
 That remains a central tenet of our efforts to foster innovation to ensure a bright future for our industry.

 But there’s so much more we can contribute!
 As we look back on the last century and plan for the next, we’re launching a variety of exciting new programs that will help both students and faculty explore the structural steel industry and understand steel’s full potential.